kamilkisiela/apollo-angular/docs/source/recipes/pagination.md

 <h2 id="fetch-more">Using `fetchMore`</h2>

-Apollo lets you do pagination with a function called [`fetchMore`](cache-updates.html#fetchMore), which provided on the `data` prop by the `graphql` HOC.
+Apollo lets you do pagination with a method called [`fetchMore`](../features/cache-updates.html#fetchMore.
 You need to specify what query and variables to use for the update, and how to merge the new query result with the existing data on the client.
 How exactly you do that will determine what kind of pagination you are implementing.

 <h2 id="numbered-pages">Offset-based</h2>